doublesecretagency/craft-googlemaps/docs/guides/required-js-assets.md

 <script src="https://yourwebsite.com/cpresources/[HASH]/js/dynamicmap.js"></script>
 ```

-For various reasons, however, you may not want these files to be loaded automatically.
-It's possible to suppress the automatic loading of these assets, and then manually load them later.
+For various reasons, you may not want these files to be loaded automatically.
+It's possible to suppress the initial automatic loading of these assets, then manually load them later.

-## Automatically
+## Loaded Automatically

 In addition to the Google Maps API reference, there are two [JavaScript files](/javascript/) which are required whenever a dynamic map is present.
 For your convenience, these files will be loaded into the page automatically.